byu-cs-236-classroom-templates/homework-on-sets/README.md

 ```
 The `raise` keyword is Python’s way of signaling that an error has occurred.
 The `pytest.raises` in the type check function `test_union_invalid_input_type_1` checks to see that the expected type of error is raised when you give `union` the wrong input type.

-**Ask your favorite AI tool** what that piece of code does?
+**Ask your favorite AI tool** what that piece of code does.
 Explain that you are doing a tutorial on `pytest` and ask for help understanding what is going on with the `with` statement.
 You can even attach this `README.md` to your query so the AI tool has some more context.
 An example prompt is:

 ```text
 What does